 - How/What can I do to assist you between now and our next meeting?

-- Is there anything that we didn’t address or miss out on in this meeting?
+- Is there anything that we didn’t address or missed out on in this meeting?

 One-to-one meetings should not be seen as the primary tool for managing employees’ performance, learning, and development, or project.

 It is not feasible to fit all of this into a weekly, biweekly, or monthly meeting.
-These meetings are mainly to focus on employee engagement and ensuring that your team is satisfied in their current roles.
+These meetings are mainly to focus on employee engagement and ensuring that your team is satisfied in their current roles (read more on employee experience management).

 - You do not see one-to-one meetings as a priority and often reschedule the meeting.